He parked the car and told his passenger that he’d be back shortly.

 He knew, but never said, that his father wasn’t sick at all.
 He was drunk.
 If she didn’t want to talk about it, he would not push it.
 She protected him from his father, and in return, he accepted the pretense.

-Mostly, his father wasn’t a mean drunk.
+His father wasn’t a mean drunk.
 He knew other kids in the neighborhood whose fathers would drink until they ended up beating everyone in the house.
 No one talked about it.
 You just knew.
 Sound carries through open windows.
-Closed windows, too, if you’re yelling loud enough.
+Closed windows, too, if you were yelling loud enough.
 His father wasn’t like that.
 Most of the time.
-He’d usually just drink too much and fall asleep on the couch.
+He’d just drink too much and fall asleep on the couch.
 Sometimes, he’d tell you a story you’d heard a million times before and you’d have to pretend that it was the first telling.
 It was annoying, but not a big deal.
 But, every once in a while, the man would take offense at nothing at all.
 She had a gift for seeing the warning signs and they’d be out the door before any fireworks had even started.

 His father got sober ten years after that.
 It was too late for his parents to have any kind of friendship, but she was always cooly cordial to her former husband whenever their paths had crossed.

-He stood watching the horses go around, listening to the squeals of the children as they reached out for the rings.
+Now he stood watching the horses go around, listening to the squeals of the children as they reached out for the rings.

 His father walked up and stood beside him.